Complete Call-by-Value Calculi of Control Operators, I

 \subsection{Completeness}

-By virtue of the inverse translation, we can verify completeness of the CPS translation.
-The completeness respects reduction, not only equality.
-The results in this subsection are main vehicles in the rest of this paper.
+By virtue of the inverse translation, we can verify the completeness of the CPS translation.
+The completeness found in the previous works is concerned with equalities.
+Namely, two terms are equal in the source language if their translations are equal in the target.
+This type of completeness is given in Cor.~\ref{rcr59}.
+However, we verify a stronger result (Thm.~\ref{gbu84}) respecting reduction, not only equality.
+The result in this subsection is main vehicles in the rest of this paper.
 The $\beta$-redices of the target calculus are manipulated in Lem.~\ref{qca10} and \ref{aom70}, and the $\eta$-redices in Lem.~\ref{cai90}.

-3ex
+0ex

 \begin{lem} We have $((\lambda k.\,Q)K)^{-1}\mor+ (Q\{K/k\})^{-1}$. \end{lem}